 Understand your audience’s interests, habits, and desires.

-– To point out: Lush Cosmetics enables customers to create their custom bath bombs, as a result customers feel a thorough sense of connection with the brand.
+– For instance: Lush Cosmetics enables customers to create their custom bath bombs, as a result customers feel a thorough sense of connection with the brand.

 3. Social Media Integration